 Monitoring Wolf Numbers © Parks Canada

-The goal of this study is to develop a long-term region-wide (southern Alberta) non-invasive monitoring program for wolves.
+The goal of this study is to develop a long-term southern Alberta non-invasive monitoring program for wolves.

 Rendezvous site surveys and subsequent DNA analyses will be coupled with hunter surveys to determine where wolves can be found in the region.

-Patch occupancy modelling will then be employed to estimate the number of packs, wolf abundance and number of breeding pairs, which could then be tracked through time.
+Modelling will be employed to estimate the number of packs, wolf abundance and number of breeding pairs, which could then be tracked through time.

 Project leader: Dave Ausband.